bitcoinfreeway/lightning-rfc-protocol-test/02-peer-protocol.md

   - MUST add all received inputs to the funding transaction
   - MUST fail the channel if:
     - it receives a duplicate input to one it sent previously
-    - if it receives this message after `funding_add_complete` is received.
+    - it receives this message after `funding_add_complete` is received.
     - it receives an input that is malleable (P2SH/P2PKH)
   - if is the `opener`:
     - MUST fail the channel if: